The K\"ahler geometry of Bott manifolds: The complex viewpoint

 \subsubsection{Fano Bott manifolds with topological twist $0$}

-\begin{proposition} The only Fano Bott tower $M_n(A)$ with topological twist $0$ is the product $(\bbc\bbp^1)^n$ represented by $A=\BOne_n$. \end{proposition} \begin{proof} If $M_n(A)$ is a Bott tower with topological twist $0$, then by Theorem~\ref{mapathm} $A$ must satisfy $A=2C_n\cdots C_1-\BOne_n$ where $C_1$ is the identity matrix and for each $k$ the unipotent matrix $C_k$ can have at most one non-zero element in its $k$th row below the diagonal.
-Hence, any non-zero off-diagonal element of $A$ must be a multiple of $2$, alternatively,
+\begin{proposition} The only Fano Bott tower $M_n(A)$ with topological twist $0$ is the product $(\bbc\bbp^1)^n$ represented by $A=\BOne_n$. \end{proposition} \begin{proof} If $M_n(A)$ is a Bott tower with topological twist $0$, then by Theorem~\ref{mapathm}, $A$ must satisfy $A=2C_n\cdots C_1-\BOne_n$ where $C_1$ is the identity matrix and for each $k$ the unipotent integer-valued matrix $C_k$ can have at most one non-zero element below the diagonal and it is in the $k$th row.
+Hence any off-diagonal element of $A$ must be a multiple of $2$, so the non-zero off-diagonal elements have absolute value at least $2$.